IDBCourses/ht25-a3-functional-prototype-anasia996/README.md

 #### INSTRUCTIONS FOR THE GAME

 Goal:
-- Reach the gold circle at the top of the maze
+- Get the pink square to the gold circle at the top of the maze without touching the walls

 How to change directions:
-- Swipe left on the top row (from 0 to 2) to be able to move left
+- Swipe left across the number keys to enable moving left
-- Swipe right on the top row (from 2 to 0) to be able to move right
+- Swipe right across the number keys to enable moving right
-- Swipe diagonally up on the first column (from Z to 1) to be able to move up
+- Swipe diagonally up on the leftmost keys (from Z to 1) to be able to move up
-- Swipe diagonally down on the first column (from 1 to Z) to be able to move down
+- Swipe diagonally down on the leftmost keys (from 1 to Z) to be able to move down

 How to play:
-- Choose your desired direction of movement by swiping and hold space to move
+- Choose your desired direction of movement by swiping on the keyboard
+- Hold Space to move in the selected direction
+- Release Space to stop the movement

+Warning:
-- Avoid the walls, otherwise the game restarts
+- Avoid the walls, otherwise the game restarts!